Skip to main content

 Read the reports of 3 of the 2023 TUF/Urolink Fellows visits to KCMC in Moshi, Tanzania.
 Wilson To (post CCT Fellow) experienced a complex trans-national reconstructive workshop there in November of last year, whilst Katie Brodie (ST7) and Rory Ferguson (ST4) were able to demonstrate the differential benefits of giving teaching experience outside of the UK at different stages in their UK urological training.
 Dani Whiting, the 4th 2023 Fellow, is going out to KCMC in a few months to help initiate the endourological Urolink collaborative project being funded by the BJUI over the next 3 years.

-Read the visit report
+Read Wilson To's report

-Read the visit report
+Read Katie Brodie's report